 Working with Legislators

-give them a voice if the appropriate steps are taken in lobbying for
+Animals can’t vote, but that doesn’t mean they shouldn’t have a voice in the political process.
+Animal advocates can give them a voice if the appropriate steps are taken in lobbying for pro-animal legislation.

 Lay the Groundwork Before approaching an elected official to advocate for specific legislation:

 - Strive to be well informed about the issue so that you come across as credible and knowledgeable.
 This will require research and possibly contacting others who have worked on similar campaigns in the past.

 - Research current relevant laws via the Internet or your local library.